cdisc-org/DataExchange-ODM-LinkML/docs/CodeListItem.md

       range: float'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
-    alias: Rank
+    alias: rank
     owner: CodeListItem
     domain_of:
     - CodeListItem
     range: decimal
-  Other:
+  other:
-    name: Other
+    name: other
     description: Flag to indicate that the term represents "other" content.
     comments:
     - 'Optional